Mpox has been declared a public health emergency in Africa. What is it and what's the WHO doing?

 What does an emergency declaration mean?

 Africa CDC Director General Dr. Jean Kaseya said the agency’s declaration of a public health emergency was meant “to mobilize our institutions, our collective will and our resources to act swiftly and decisively.”
-He appealed to Africa’s global partners for help, saying that stopping the virus’s spread required international help.
+He appealed to Africa’s international partners for help, saying that the escalating caseload in Africa had largely been ignored.

 “It’s clear that current control strategies aren’t working and there is a clear need for more resources,” said Michael Marks, a professor of medicine at the London School of Hygiene and Tropical Medicine.
 “If a (global emergency declaration) is the mechanism to unlock these things, then it is warranted,” he said.